-Class of asset Method

-SAP related Software Ctroight I in a Novel 1 Life of the asset
+Class of asset Method Life of the asset

-Straight Line Method 3 years
+Tally Software Straight Line Method 3 years

-Other Computer Software Written Down Method
+Other Computer Software Written Down Method 6 years

-Patent 6 years

-Straight Line Method 15 years
+Patent Straight Line Method 15 years

 2.17 Borrowings

 Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in statement of profit or loss over the period of the borrowings using the effective interest method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
 In this case, the fee is deferred until the draw down occurs.
 To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.